-Bombardier Recreational Products Inc. ("BRP") warrants its 2023 Can-Am Ryker (the "Products") sold by distributors or dealers authorized by BRP to distribute Can-Am On-Road products ("Can-Am On-Road Distributor/Dealer") in member states of the European Economic Area (which is comprised of the member states of the European Union plus the United Kingdom, Norway, Iceland and Liechtenstein) ("EEA"), in member states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") and Turkey (the "Distributors/Dealers") from defects in material or workmanship for the period and under the conditions described below.
-This limited warranty will become null and void if: (1) the Product was used for racing or any other competitive activity, at any point, even by a previous owner; or (2) the odometer was removed or has been tampered with; (3) the Product was used off-road; or (4) the Product has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or has been altered or modified to change its intended use.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2024 Can-am Ryker three-wheel product ("Product(s)") sold by distributors or dealers authorized by BRP to distribute the Products in member states of the European Economic Area (which is comprised of the states of the European Union plus the United Kingdom, Norway, Iceland and Liechtenstein) ("EEA"), Turkey, member states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") ("Distributor/Dealer") from defects in material or workmanship for the period and under the conditions described below.

+This limited warranty will become null and void if:

+- 1. the Product was used for racing or any other competitive activity, at any point, even by a previous owner; or - the Product has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or has been altered or modified to change its intended use. - 3. the odometer was removed or has been tampered with; or - 4. the Product was used off-road.